-The Tree Advisory Board (TAB) builds community support for the City’s tree programs, and educates residents on issues related to the City’s trees and urban forests.
-The Board also coordinates the annual Arbor Day celebration and seeks public grant funds for the maintenance of the City’s tree programs.
+The Tree Advisory Board builds community support for the City's tree programs and educates residents on issues related to the City's trees and urban forests.
+The resources on this page are designed to help residents learn more and get involved.

 The TAB is composed of the Director of Public Works or his/her designee; one member of City Council; and three or more citizen members, who shall be appointed by the Mayor and confirmed by City Council.

 Citizen members of the Tree Advisory Board shall serve two-year, calendar year terms.
 Appointments to fill vacancies or to add members shall be made by the Mayor and confirmed by City Council.
 The terms of citizen members shall end on December 31 of the year following the year that their term began.
 Click here if you are interested in volunteering to serve on TAB.